mLamneck/SDDS/readme.md

   <img src="assets/sddsSnippets.gif">
 </p>

 ## Supported platforms

 The library is intended to be highly scalable, i.e., capable of running with minimal RAM and/or ROM, as well as on more powerful platforms like the ESP32 or different TEENSY boards.
 It's also intended to be independent of Arduino.
-So basically, it's possible to use it within Espressif IDF or STM32Cube, but we have not done that so far, and there would certainly be some adjustments needed.
-We will address this on demand.
-So far, the library has been tested on the following boards, using the Arduino platform:
+Essentially, it's possible to use it within Espressif IDF or STM32Cube.
+So far, the library has been tested on the following boards using the Arduino platform:

 - Teensy 3.2
 - ESP32